 Get your FREE Goal Planner and other productivity hacks by signing up below.

 When you have made the decision that you need to change your life, you are pretty much halfway there.
-It takes that realization that something is wrong in your life and you need to change it or change something about it to make yourself happy.
+The first step is the realization that something is wrong in your life and you need to change it or change something about it to make yourself happy.

-There are many people who sit on the idea of changing their life.
+There are many people who put off the idea of changing their life.
 Those are the people I am talking to.
-Whether they hold themselves back because of fear of the unknown or some other reason, not many people have the courage and tenacity to just jump up and change their life.
+They may hold themselves back because of fear of the unknown or some other reason.
+It seems like a big task to find the courage and tenacity to just jump up and change their life.

 I have been there before.
 I knew I needed to change but it was just so much easier sticking to the norm.